CoolBitX-Technology/coolwallet-sdk/README.md

 ## Contributing

-If you're interested to develop new coin for CoolWallet Pro, please see [CONTRIBUTING](./CONTRIBUTING.md) for more information.
+If you're interested to develop new coin for CoolWallet Device, please see [CONTRIBUTING](./CONTRIBUTING.md) for more information.